qojulia/QuantumCumulants.jl/docs/src/symbolic_sums.md

 \underset{i}{\overset{N}{\sum}} {g}_{i}  b  {\sigma}_{i}^{{21}} + \underset{i}{\overset{N}{\sum}} {g}_{i}  b^\dagger  {\sigma}_{i}^{{12}} + \Delta b^\dagger b
 ```

-We continue by defining the starting operators **ops**, for which the equations are calculated, as well as the Jump operators **J** with their corresponding rates.
-It is important to note here, that the indexed operators, for which these equations are calculated need to have an [`Index`](@ref), which is not yet used in the Hamiltonian, jumps or rates.
+We continue by defining the starting operators **ops**, for which the equations are derived, as well as the Jump operators **J** with their corresponding rates.
+It is important to note here, that the indexed operators, for which these equations are derived need to have an [`Index`](@ref), which is not yet used in the Hamiltonian, jumps or rates.
 We can then create the first set by simply calling the **meanfield** function.
-Note that if an indexed operator $J_i$ is used as jump operator, the following dissipative term is created
+Note, if an indexed operator $J_i$ is used as jump operator, the following dissipative term is created

 ```math
 \begin{equation}